 Android Oreo update: BlackBerry

 While it hasn't given a specific indication as to timeframe, BlackBerry Mobile has confirmed to CrackBerry which of its devices will be getting updated to Android 8.0 Oreo.
-The company has now launched four Android phones: Priv, DTEK50, DTEK60 and KeyOne.
-The last of those runs Android Nougat, and will likely be the only one that gets Oreo.
+The company has now launched five Android phones: Priv, DTEK50, DTEK60, KeyOne and Motion.
+The last two of those run Android Nougat, and will likely be the only ones that get Oreo.

 BlackBerry Mobile has stated that the PRIV won't be getting updated to Google's latest operating system, and it's unclear whether any of the DTEK range will be.
-However, the KeyOne will get the new software, and we suspect it'll eventually land on the phone some point at the beginning of 2018.
+However, the KeyOne and Motion will get the new software, and we suspect it'll eventually land on the phones some point at the beginning of 2018.

 BlackBerry phones aren't normally among the first to be updated, and there are extra layers of software to test, which include the baked-in security features.